-Traveling from Cuneo towards the Alps on the border of France, there on the, the farm Des martin, it’s where I learn the secrets of cheese making the Castelmagno.
+Traveling from Cuneo towards the Alps on the border of France, there on the mountain slope, in the farm Des martin, it’s where I learn the secrets of Castelmagno cheese making.

-The two-lane road becomes a kind of road that climbs and winds along the mountainside, an abyss on the right side of the vehicle, all green around, plenty of trees and flowers, and from time to time the road is crossing a small river that has been created from the snow thawing.
-The vehicle travels with great effort in its first gear, we keep on climbing when suddenly a truck comes in front of us.
-I say, “I’m not going back!”
+The two-lane road becomes a seemingly road that climbs and winds along the mountainside, an abyss on the right side of the vehicle, all green around, plenty of trees and flowers, and from time to time the road is crossing a small river that has been created from the snow thawing.
+Hard uphill driving using first gear, we keep on climbing when suddenly a truck comes in front of us.
+I say decisively, “I’m not going back!”

-Mot’keh the milkman who sits beside me in the car goes out and speaks Italian with his hands, the driver accepts his request and starts driving back.
-My heart is returning to its regular beat-rate …
+Motkeh the milkman who sits beside me gets out of the car and speaks “Italian” with his hands, the driver accepts his request and starts driving back.
+My heart returns beating in its regular beat-rate…

 After a few moments I manage to get past the truck and we continue on the winding road up the mountain.

-That’s the way it is here, it’s not really a road, hard to come out and hard to come in.
+That’s the way it is here, seemingly a driving road, to which hard to get in and from which hard to get out.

-We arrive at the Des martin farm in the village of Valliera: several houses on the mountainside, everything is built of granite and slate collected from the mountain, the scenery is intoxicating, and the feeling is that the place stopped somewhere in the beginning of the last century …
+We arrive at the Des martin farm in the village of Valliera: several houses on the mountainside, everything is built of granite and slate quarried on the mountain, the scenery is intoxicating, and the feeling is that the time in the place stopped somewhere in the beginning of the last century…

 A little history